The Blue Cab Problem

 COVID and the Testing Paradox

 The pandemic gave everyone a crash course in base rates, whether they wanted one or not.
-Early in 2020, when COVID prevalence in most areas was below 1%, mass testing produced a flood of false positives.6 A rapid antigen test with 98% specificity sounds great — until you test 100,000 people in a town where only 200 actually have COVID.
-You get roughly 180 true positives and 1,996 false positives.
+Early in 2020, when COVID prevalence in most areas was below 1%, mass testing produced a flood of false positives.6 Consider a rapid antigen test with 90% sensitivity and 98% specificity — solid numbers by any standard — and test 100,000 people in a town where only 200 actually have COVID.
+You get roughly 180 true positives but also 1,996 false positives.
 More than 90% of positive results are wrong.

 As the pandemic surged and prevalence climbed to 10%, 20%, 30%, the same test became dramatically more reliable.
 At 20% prevalence, the positive predictive value jumps to about 92%.
 The test didn't change.
 The base rate did.

 Similarly, workplace drug testing programs face the same arithmetic.
-If only 2% of employees use drugs and your test is 95% accurate, most positive results will be false positives — a fact that has ended careers unjustly.7
+If only 2% of employees use drugs and your test is 95% accurate — 95% sensitivity and 95% specificity — most positive results will be false positives.
+Out of 1,000 employees, 20 use drugs and 19 test positive; 980 are clean but 49 test positive anyway.
+That's 19 real positives swimming in a pool of 68 total positives — a PPV of just 28%.
+Careers have ended over that coin flip.7

 The accuracy of a test is not the same as the accuracy of its results.
 A test's positive predictive value depends on three things: sensitivity (true positive rate), specificity (1 minus false positive rate), and — crucially — the base rate of the condition in the population.
 Leave out the base rate and you'll be wrong most of the time about rare things.